Code-Institute-Submissions/milestone-project-113/README.md

 #### Imagery

-- The hero images were chosen because they give the user an idea of what they can expect to experience in each destination should they choose to book a holiday there.
+- The hero images were chosen because they give the user an idea of what they can expect to experience in each destination if they book a holiday there.

 ### Wireframes